 If you have surface water pooling around buildings due to heavy rainfall, installing a soakaway could solve some of your drainage problems.
-A soakaway is basically a big hole dug into a garden that collects excess rainwater and makes it drain away into the ground more gradually, rather than letting it all rush in and lead to a waterlogged garden.
+A soakaway is basically a big hole dug into a garden that collects excess rainwater and allows it to drain away into the ground more gradually, rather than letting it all sit on the surface and lead to a waterlogged garden.

-As well as being a cheaper drainage option, soakaways are straightforward to install, and because they’re so simple and yard-friendly are one of the most eco-friendly drainage methods out there.
-Here’s a quick rundown on what they’re for, what you’ll need to make one, how to install one, and how to keep it lasting for years.
+As well as being a cost effective drainage option, soakaways are straightforward to install, long lasting, simple and yard-friendly, they are one of the most eco-friendly drainage methods out there.
+Here’s a quick rundown on what they’re for, what you’ll need to make one, how to install one, and how to make sure it lasts or years.

 The Parts of a Soakaway